Living independently at home

 A pendant alarm can be kept with you at all times if you need help - for example, if you have fallen.

 The alarm has a fall and motion detector built-in, in case there is a lack of movement and you are unable to press the button yourself.
+They can also monitor whether someone has unexpectedly left the house or have been out of bed for a long time.

 Other alarms can be placed around the home to detect: